Difference Between Direct Evidence and Circumstantial Evidence

 In general, circumstantial evidence can take many forms, including witness testimony and physical evidence.

-While always viewing circumstantial evidence with skepticism, it is often the only way to prove a fact in a court of law.
+While always viewing circumstantial evidence with scepticism, it is the only way to prove a fact in a court of law.

 One example of circumstantial evidence is fingerprints.
 Fingerprints are unique for each person and can serve as proof of identity.

-However, since an expert can only see fingerprints, they are generally considered circumstantial evidence.
+However, since an expert can only see fingerprints, they are considered circumstantial evidence.

 In addition to direct observation, circumstantial evidence can include indirect observations such as hearsay and circumstantial reasoning.